hsamrach/BASIL/README.md

 # Under construction
 <img src="BASIL_logo.png" alt="Logo" width="400">

 BASIL is a NextFlow workflow for bacterial genome analysis of paired-end Illumina reads that integrates pre-assembly, assembly, and post-assembly strategies to improve de novo genome assembly.
 It is inspired by existing tools such as [fq2dna](https://gitlab.pasteur.fr/GIPhy/fq2dna), [shovill](https://github.com/tseemann/shovill), and [QAssfilt](https://github.com/hsamrach/QAssfilt).
-In addition to assembly, BASIL also provides downstream analyses, including species identification and the detection of antimicrobial resistance (AMR), plasmid, and virulence genes, making it suitable for bacterial genomicer.
-At each step of the process, important information are summarized in the interactive HTML report, allowing users to easily track and evaluate the workflow’s performance and the genomic result.
+In addition to assembly, BASIL also provides downstream analyses, including species identification and the detection of antimicrobial resistance (AMR), plasmid, and virulence genes, making it suitable for bacterial genomicers.
+At each step of the process, important information is summarized in the interactive HTML report, allowing users to easily track and evaluate the workflow’s performance and the genomic result.
 # Contents
 - [Workflow Diagram](#workflow-diagram)
 - [Quick tips](#quick-tips)